-The proposed installation, operations, maintenance and decommissioning schedule (indicative) for the Project is shown in Appendix A. The anticipated date of installation of the M100P and its associated mooring system is the beginning of April 2022.
-The operational period of the test is anticipated to last up to the end of September 2022.
-To allow some contingency in the programme, the marine licence application will cover the period until the end of December 2022.
-Thereafter, all equipment will be completely removed from site.
+The proposed installation, operations, maintenance and decommissioning schedule (indicative) for the Project is shown in Appendix A. The installation of the RSP system and its associated mooring system was completed on the 28th February 2023.
+The extended operational period of the test is anticipated to last up to the end of March 2024.
+To allow some contingency in the programme, the marine licence application will cover the period until (and including) September 2024.
+Thereafter, taking into consideration the 3 month recovery condition on the current licence 10107 all equipment is planned to be completely removed from site by the 30th June 2024.

-At all times, onsite works will be subject to Mocean Energy's HSE Plan (NWEC3 R20) and Mocean Energy's Operations Plan (NWEC3 R21), which are managed by Mocean Energy to minimise any potential conflicts and maximise any opportunities that may arise.
+At all times, onsite works will be subject to Mocean Energy's HSE Plan and Mocean Energy's Operations Plan, which are managed by Mocean Energy to minimise any potential conflicts and maximise any opportunities that may arise.